coins/research/notes/dCDN.md

 ## Foreign Fetch
-We can use a foreign fetch service worker to centralize all requests of all apps into a single service worker caching the responses.
+We can use a foreign fetch service worker to centralize all requests of all apps running in a browser into a single service worker caching those responses.